So You Want to Learn How to Trade Options

 10. Options Broker Reviews

-These options broker reviews will evaluate the following: Fee structure, trading platform capabilities, level of information about securities traded and bonus services provided.
+These broker reviews will evaluate the following: Fee structure, trading platform capabilities, level of information about securities traded and bonus services provided.

 11. Stock Chart Analysis